tiny kitchen space-saving struggles

 • 24” wall oven & microwave

 Not just the appliances but also the sink.
-Typical sinks are 33” or 36” wide and will need an appropriate-sized cabinet to fit the desired size.
+Typical sinks are 33” or 36” wide and need an appropriate-sized cabinet to fit the desired size.
 There are smaller sinks that can fit smaller cabinets.

 Laundry sinks or bar sinks will fit in a 24” cabinet space.
 These space-saving tips may be harder to come across than standard appliances but will be key to helping with space for tiny kitchens.